zeha/puppet-solr/README.md

 ## Configuration

-solr::params class is used for configuration.
-But can be overridden with the specified parameters.
+solr::params class is used for configuration, but can be overridden with the specified parameters.

 ### Parameters